Fall Brewing – Oktoberfest – Perfect Together!

 Craft brewing and distilling is alive and well in Somerset County.
-With a rich history going back to before the Revolutionary War, the history of spirits and brewing in Jersey is a long-savored tradition.
-Today, Somerset County is offering a new program called Sip and See, a new campaign to promote tourism with what has become a budding industry in Somerset County.
-Whether you’re on a farm, or in a historic village, the fun of supporting craft brewers and distillers helps support local businesses and promote the beauty and history of the Jersey countryside.
-The Mr. Local History Project has been traveling the tour and digging in a bit on the history of alcohol over the area’s past two centuries.
+With a rich history dating back to before the Revolutionary War, spirits and brewing in Jersey are a long-savored tradition.
+Today, Somerset County is offering a program called Sip and See, a campaign to promote tourism in what has become a budding industry in the county.
+Whether you’re on a farm or in a historic village, the fun of supporting craft brewers and distillers helps support local businesses and promote the beauty and history of the Jersey countryside.
+The Mr. Local History Project has been traveling the tour and digging into the history of alcohol over the area’s past two centuries.
 Take a read, then get out there and enjoy the beauty, the deliciousness, and the history.

 Sip and See – The Passport and Tour